-- "relevant agreement" means an agreement under which a person is entitled- - (a) to position a mobile home on a site; and - (b) to occupy the mobile home as the person's only or principal place of residence; - "site" means land made available for positioning of mobile homes under relevant agreements and includes every part of such land; - "spouse" means, in relation to- - (a) an occupier who is male-a woman; or - (b) an occupier who is female-a man; - who is residing with the occupier in a relationship of man and wife, whether within or outside the bond of marriage and, in relation to an occupier who is deceased, was so residing up to the time of death. - (2) The rights and remedies conferred on an occupier by this Act are in addition to and not in derogation of or substitution for rights and remedies that would be had in law by an occupier apart from this Act. - (3) Where before the commencement of this section a person who is not the owner within the meaning of this Act has made a relevant agreement relating to a site with another who has thereby become an occupier, a reference in this Act, except in section 8(1) or (2), to "owner" shall be construed to include reference to that person, and, for the purposes of a provision of this Act, except section 8(1) or (2), that contains reference to "owner of a site", that person shall be deemed to be the owner of the site.
+- (b) to occupy the mobile home as the person's only or principal place of residence.

+- "site" means land made available for positioning of mobile homes under relevant agreements and includes every part of such land.

+- "spouse" means, in relation to-

+- (a) an occupier who is male-a woman; or

+- (b) an occupier who is female-a man;

+- (2) The rights and remedies conferred on an occupier by this Act are in addition to and not in derogation of or substitution for rights and remedies that would be had in law by an occupier apart from this Act. - (3) Where before the commencement of this section a person who is not the owner within the meaning of this Act has made a relevant agreement relating to a site with another who has thereby become an occupier, a reference in this Act, except in section 8(1) or (2), to "owner" shall be construed to include reference to that person, and, for the purposes of a provision of this Act, except section 8(1) or (2), that contains reference to "owner of a site", that person shall be deemed to be the owner of the site.